Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 ## Perfect match

-In fact, all together, this makes Jekyll a perfect match when we use it's content as API used in applications with more functionality.
+In fact, all together, this makes Jekyll a perfect match when we use it's content as API used in applications with more functionality, like React.
 Or what, if you have a limited amount of data and you need a fake API in a proof-of-concept (POC).

 I know that there are different solutions out there to use fake online API's for testing, like <a href="https://jsonplaceholder.typicode.com/" target="_blank" rel="noopener noreferrer">**JSONplaceholder**</a>.
 But you still have to code your content and nobody likes that.
 With Jekyll, on the other hand, you can write content just like an editor.